 Why not make your RV job at an RV park?
 RV parks are often in search of seasonal help or full-time camp hosts.
 If you can do maintenance, check in guests, or scrub bathrooms, chances are there is a “workamping” job out there for you.
 Many of these jobs pay an hourly rate, plus you’ll get a place to stay.
 You can work for a private campground.
 Alternatively, there are many state and national park jobs available in some amazing locations.

-I’m sure the above list just scratches the surface of jobs for full-time RVers.
+I’m sure the above list just scratches the surface of RVing full time jobs.
 One of the best ways to find an RV job is to consider your existing skills and interests.
 Try to figure out if there is a way to make your job digital or take things on the road.
 Given how many people were forced to work virtually since 2020, you might even be able to convince your boss to make the change permanent.

 Another really cool resource is RVer Job Exchange.
 It isn’t your run-of-the-mill job board.
-Rather, it is designed with RV employees in mind.
-Everyone who posts a job there knows they’ll be hiring an RVer.
+Rather, it is designed with RVing full time jobs and employees in mind.
+Everyone who posts a job there knows they’ll be hiring a full time RVer.
 That means you don’t have to worry about dumb company policies dictating your life.

 There are a range of online and in-person jobs listed.
 So if you’re dreaming of the good life, hop on over there and see what’s available.
 Another place to hunt for in-person jobs with RV sites available is Cool Works.
 They have tons of seasonal and year-round openings posted.